LogWelll/LogWell-service/README.md

 ### Log creation

-Logs can be created in different styles:
+Logs can be created in different ways:

 #### 1. Direct HTTP calls